The Chief Fire Officers Association and fire services across the country are supporting Ageing Safely Week which commences at the end of September.

 Innohome stove alarms provide reliable fire protection for the area of the home where elderly people are particularly vulnerable.
 A loud alarm is activated if the cooker becomes too hot or when an empty hotplate is left on, warning of a hazardous situation before toxic gases are produced or a fire starts.

 Many homes now have a fire extinguisher and, whilst the fire service advice is to evacuate immediately, most people can prevent a small fire getting out of control.
-We would recommend a one litre water mist extinguisher which can be used on any type of household fire.
-This appliance utilises relatively recent technology that smothers a fire using microscopic ‘dry’ water particles.
-It works even on deep fat fryer fires and is safe to use on electrical fires.
+We would recommend a one litre water mist extinguisher which can be used safely on most types of household fire.
+This appliance utilises relatively recent technology that smothers a fire using microscopic water particles.
+It is safe to use on electrical fires.

 In the middle of Ageing Safely Week, UK Older People’s Day takes place and the aim is to create some synergy between the two campaigns.
 Held on the 1st October, the same day as the International Day of Older Persons, it is a celebration of the achievements and contributions that older people make to our society and the economy.
 Its objective is to challenge negative attitudes and outdated stereotypes.